-Guide to sipping Sonoita wineries and going beyond the vines.
+Guide to sipping in Sonoita wineries and things to do beyond the vines.

 Raven Adrian, Contributing Writer

-Less than 50 miles from the Mexican border, the warm, picturesque region of Sonoita (along with its neighbor, Elgin) was the first official AVA in Arizona, producing its earliest commercial vintage in 1983.
+Less than 50 miles from the Mexican border, the warm, picturesque region of Sonoita (along with its neighbor, Elgin) was the first official AVA in Arizona.
+Sonoita wineries produced the areas earliest commercial vintage in 1983.
 Today, it is the southern hub of wine tourism with charming tasting rooms that showcase both quality wines and the natural beauty of the area.

 With rolling, wind-swept and grass-covered hills in the foreground and gentle mountain ranges framing the landscape, you’ll enjoy taking it all in while sipping your way through the wineries in Sonoita.
 You might recognize the scenery from the 1955 version of Oklahoma! or the TV series Little House on the Prairie, both filmed here.
 With a glass in hand, wherever you find yourself when the sun sets, its guaranteed to be stunning.

 The thrilling energy of this region stems from the fact that it is entering the growth phase just beyond the establishment of a basic framework for quality wine, but is still experimenting to define itself.
 Improving drastically year to year, your best bet is to keep coming back to bear witness to this exciting growth!

 Sonoita Wineries Not to Miss

 When you visit wineries in Sonoita, it is very likely you will be welcomed by the owners/winemakers themselves, which only adds to the appeal of the rising region.
 Setting this tone is Kent Callaghan at Callaghan Vineyards.
 The winery has been in his family since 1990 and has received the honor of being featured at White House dinners a handful of times.
 Robert Parker has also noted Callaghan as one of the most interesting wineries in the country.